 4. Submission fees are non-refundable

-5. The Festival Submission Fee must be paid via the FilmFreeway payment service (credit card, debit card or PayPal) after you have submitted your film via FilmFreeway.
-If none of the available payment methods work for you please contact us, per contact info above.
+5. After you submit your film via FilmFreeway, you must pay the festival submission fee via the FilmFreeway payment service (credit card, debit card, or PayPal).
+If none of the available payment methods work for you, please contact us using the contact info above.

 HOW TO ENTER

-5. Be sure to upload all the press kit materials outlined below in your project file.
-These materials are all required.
+6. Upload all the press kit materials outlined below in your project file.
+These materials are all required, and your submission may be disqualified if any are missing.

-6. In the Project File, you must either upload your film directly to FilmFreeway (only viewable by our judges) or you can provide a link to your film on YouTube or Vimeo, with a password, if required.
+7. In the Project File, you must either upload your film directly to FilmFreeway (only viewable by our judges), or you can provide a link to your film on YouTube or Vimeo, with a password, if required.
+You must let us know the password somewhere in your submission documents.

-9. Once you’ve completed creating your Project, then click on Browse Festivals and search for Top of the South Film Festival 2023.
-Click on Submit Now.
+9. Once you’ve completed creating your Project, click on Browse Festivals and search for Top of the South Film Festival 2024.
+Then click on Submit Now.

-10. Then you must indicate your submission fee by clicking on either Standard or Student (if you qualify).
+10. You must indicate your submission fee by clicking on either Standard or Student (if you qualify).
 You must click on one of these payment options even if you have a free discount code.
-If you have a TSF members or Student discount code, you will enter the code when you’re checking out.
+If you have a TSF member or Student discount code, you will enter the code when you’re checking out.

-11. Once you’ve selected the film category/genre and checked the standard or student fee, you must add your film’s logline (and additional cast/crew info if you're submitting a narrative film) in the box(es) at the bottom before you can add to cart and checkout.
+13. Once you’ve selected the film category/genre or Aotearoa and checked the Standard or Student fee, you must add your film’s logline and additional cast/crew info (if you're submitting a narrative film) in the box(es) at the bottom before you can “add to cart” and checkout.
+Any cast or crew you want to be considered for an award (e.g. Best Actor, Director, Cinematographer, etc.) MUST be entered here.

-12. You may also add a cover letter and backgrounder on your film at the cart summary page as you’re checking out.
+14. You may also add a cover letter and background on your film on the Cart Summary page when you check out.

 ENTRY RULES